-approved card reader means an electronic device, of a type approved by the chief executive, for use in a taxi to-(a) verify that a membership card is current; and verify that the driver of a taxi holds driver authorisation; (b) and enable the automatic calculation of a benefit under the (c) taxi subsidy scheme for a taxi journey; and (d) facilitate payments under the taxi subsidy scheme. approved relevant person means a person whose application under section 95 has been approved. authorised purpose, in relation to taxi subsidy scheme information, means any of the following purposesfor, or in connection with, the prosecution of, or the (a) issue of an infringement notice for, an offence committed in or about the taxi to which the taxi subsidy scheme information relates: a purpose relating to a police officer's performance of (b) duties as a police officer, other than a purpose mentioned in paragraph (a); (c) the administration of the taxi subsidy scheme, including planning for the scheme; and (i) (ii) the performance of a service, for the administration of the scheme, under a contract with the State; and (iii) payments to taxi operators and drivers under the scheme; the carrying out of work by a manufacturer or supplier (d) of an approved card reader, or equipment used in connection with an approved card reader, to maintain, or address a failure in, the equipment; (e)
+approved card reader means an electronic device, of a type approved by the chief executive, for use in a taxi to-

+- (a) verify that a membership card is current; and - (b) verify that the driver of a taxi holds driver authorisation; and - (c) enable the automatic calculation of a benefit under the taxi subsidy scheme for a taxi journey; and - (d) facilitate payments under the taxi subsidy scheme.

+approved relevant person means a person whose application under section 95 has been approved.

+authorised purpose, in relation to taxi subsidy scheme information, means any of the following purposes-

+- (a) for, or in connection with, the prosecution of, or the issue of an infringement notice for, an offence committed in or about the taxi to which the taxi subsidy scheme information relates; - (b) a purpose relating to a police officer's performance of duties as a police officer, other than a purpose mentioned in paragraph (a); - (c) the administration of the taxi subsidy scheme, including- - (i) planning for the scheme; and

+- (ii) the performance of a service, for the administration of the scheme, under a contract with the State; and - (iii) payments to taxi operators and drivers under the scheme; - (d) the carrying out of work by a manufacturer or supplier of an approved card reader, or equipment used in connection with an approved card reader, to maintain, or address a failure in, the equipment; - (e) the disclosure or use of taxi subsidy scheme information as required or authorised under an Act.